North Island New Zealand | Nature & Wildlife

-New Zealand’s Southern Lights (Aurora Australis) – Where & When to See Them
+New Zealand’s Southern Lights (Aurora Australis)

 When it comes to starry skies, New Zealand does it best.
 With limited light pollution and incredibly clear night skies, the astonishing celestial galaxies shine bright for all to see.